tweaselORG/ReportHAR/templates/web/en/complaint.typ

 == Preliminary remarks

 To understand how the website is processing my data, I used the TweaselForWeb addon#footnote[https://docs.tweasel.org/], operated by Datenanfragen.de e.~V., to perform an automated analysis of the website's network traffic.
-The analysis was performed on {{ initialAnalysis.date | dateFormat }}, using {{ analysis.environment.browser }} {{ analysis.environment.browserVersion }}.
+The analysis was performed on {{ initialAnalysis.date | dateFormat }}, using {{ analysis.browser }} {{ analysis.browserVersion }}.
 The website was opened in a clean, new browsing context containing no cookies or other site-related data.

 During this analysis, the website was, for the first {{ analysis.periodWithoutInteraction | durationFormat }}, loaded _without any user input_ (i.e. there was no interaction with the website at all) and its network traffic was recorded.
 After this period of no interaction, I also collected traffic while interacting with the website.{% if analysis.interactionNoConsent %} However, I assure that I did not consciously interact with any elements on the website, in particular consent dialogs, in a way which could have been interpreted as consent by the controller.{% endif %} The recorded traffic was then analyzed for tracking and similar data transmissions.
 Based on that, the Tweasel tools produced a technical report.